rivit98/rivit98.github.io/content/posts/2023_03_13-hxp-2022-browser_insanity/index.md

 ---

 Last week, I participated in [hxp 2022](https://ctftime.org/event/1845), an esteemed CTF event, where I successfully tackled the pwn challenge "browser_insanity."
-This captivating exploit required reading arbitrary files from the Kalibri OS filesystem, pushing me to dive deep into KalibriOS  browser vulnerabilities and hone my reverse engineering skills.
+This captivating exploit required reading arbitrary files from the KolibriOS OS filesystem, pushing me to dive deep into KalibriOS browser vulnerabilities and hone my reverse engineering skills.

 ## Description

 Ever wanted to hack a tiny OS written in x86-32 assembly and C\-\-?
 Me neither but it’s hxp CTF 2022.

-Give us an URL, the user in the KolibriOS VM will visit it.
+Give us the URL, the user in the KolibriOS VM will visit it.
 You need to get the flag from `/hd0/1/flag.txt` The source code you could get from: https://repo.or.cz/kolibrios.git/tree/7fc85957a89671d27f48181d15e386cd83ee7f1a

 The browser is at `programs/cmm/browser` in the source tree.
 It relies on a couple of different libraries (e.g. `programs/develop/libraries`), grep around.